jsoliveir/network-tools/README.md

 # What's in this repository

-This repository contains just experiments and examples about tooling and little hacks
+This repository contains just experiments and examples around tooling and little hacks

 Dependencies:
 * https://www.docker.com/products/docker-desktop